Resources - International Education

 ACE Learning Foundation Standards

-The ITFCP standards and expectations are an integral part of NEASC's ACE Learning Foundation Standards and must be substantially met by schools in order to be considered eligible for accreditation.
+The ITFCP standards and expectations are an integral part of NEASC's Foundation Standards and must be substantially met by schools in order to be considered eligible for accreditation.
 Two sections, Essential Questions and Expectations, comprise NEASC’s approach to child protection:

 Essential Questions